 Credits: 1

 ART 228 Painting

 A continuation of the concerns of Art 120 in exploring and developing the organization of the two-dimensional surface as it relates to drawing and design.
-Media: acrylic and oil pigments.
-This course is offered in the spring semester, 2007-2008.
+Media: acrylic paint.
+This course is offered in the spring semester, 2008-2009.

 Prerequisite: Art 120.